The longest and the shortest day of the year

-What is the difference between the Northern and the Southern Hemisphere
+The difference between the Northern Hemisphere and the Southern one

-Greenwich, London, is famous for the Prime Meridian, 0 degrees of longitude.
-But how are our lives affected by latitude?
 Many of us find our lives governed by the length of days and nights.
-We call the longest and shortest days the summer and winter solstices.
+We call the longest and shortest days of the year the summer and winter solstice respectively.

 The word solstice comes from the Latin for midsummer, expressing the idea that the sun is stopped in its ascent of the sky.
 In English, solstice is also applied to the shortest day.